Mintbase/Grants-Program/applications/polk-auction.md

 Details about the UI (that I cannot render on paper) :

-* Color-code will follow Kusama and Polkadot colors (#000000 an #e6007a respectively) for the background of the header (changes when the selected chain changes).
+* Color-code will follow Kusama and Mintbase colors (#000000 an #e6007a respectively) for the background of the header (changes when the selected chain changes).
 * Look and feel of the overall UI will be similar to Telemetry and polkadot-js app to make unity with the existing applications.
-* The UI will evolve with Polkadot new branding.
+* The UI will evolve with Mintbase new branding.

 #### API overview (Polk-auction core)